jerryjappinen/Servant/site/pages/get-started/installation.md

 #### I don't know where to copy Servant's files

 Your server usually has a directory called *Document Root* somewhere in the file system (often with the folder name `www`).
-It's exact location can vary, but here are some common places to look for.
+Its exact location can vary, but here are some places to look:

 - If you are using [WAMP](http://www.wampserver.com/en/) on Windows, the default is `C:\wamp\www\`.
 - If you are using [MAMP](http://www.mamp.info/en/index.html) on Mac OS X, the default is `/Applications/MAMP/htdocs/`.
-This can be changed in MAMP's settings, and you can check there to make sure what it is on your specific system.
+	- This can be changed in MAMP's settings, and you can check there to make sure what it is on your specific system.